Summer Program 2024

 Eligibility

-SRIP is open to full- or part-time continuing college or university junior or graduate students, including graduating seniors who have applied to graduate/medical/dental school in Fall 2023.
-An applicant is considered a junior if he/she will have completed all sophomore credits by the time the internship begins and will be entering at least the junior year following completion of the internship.
+SRIP is open to full- or part-time continuing college or university undergraduate and graduate students, including graduating seniors who have applied to graduate/medical/dental school.
+Student classification (i.e., credits completed) plays a part in the application process, since projects require applicants to have a certain classification.
+For example, an applicant is considered a junior if he/she will have completed all sophomore credits by the time the internship begins and will be entering at least the junior year following completion of the internship.
+Please see the project descriptions to see what classification is needed for each project.

 F-1 international students are eligible if currently attending a college or university within the U.S., and holding or can hold (for the purposes of the internship) a valid Employee Authorization Document (EAD).